anniekjansen/ThreatIntelligenceAlignment/README.md

 Included in this repository:

+Classes:
-* DataSaverLoader.py: to load and save datasets
+* DataLoaderSaver.py: functions to load and save datasets
-* DataAnalyzer.py: to analyze the initial dataset
+* DataAnalyzer.py: functions to analyze the dataset
-* DataProcessing.py: to preprocess the dataset
+* DataProcessor.py: functions to preprocess the dataset

+Pipeline:
+* exploration.py: exploratory data analysis
+* processing.py: pre-processing of the dataset
+* feature_engineering.py: engineering of new columns to the original dataset
+* label_engineering.py: engineering of new classification/label columns